pengfluf/another-weather/README.md

 This is another weather application that you definitely need. :wink:

-Based on [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate).
+The project was created using [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate).
 Check it out.

 ## Features